 - A sudden increase in the amount of training

 - Heavy monotonous training

-The first and most significant sign of overtraining is increased fatigue, primarily in connection with the exercise, but the fatigue can also be felt in everyday life.
-You will find that training begins to become a sour duty more than something you really want. one’s performance can also decrease, even if one does not train less than one usually does.
+The first and most significant sign of overtraining is increased fatigue, primarily in relation to training, but fatigue can also be felt in everyday life.
+You will find that training begins to become a heavy-duty more than something you really want.
+Your performance can also decrease, even if you don’t train less than you usually do.

 You will even experience that your running results get worse even if you train more than you usually do.
-Another characteristic symptom is a higher heart rate than normal at the same load the heart rate will also be longer than normal about falling after training cessation.
+Another characteristic symptom is a higher heart rate than normal at the same load.
+The heart rate will also decrease slower than normal after a training session.